CoregoLabs/Proposal/README.md

 TODO: use image instead
 _Visual description:_
-Similarly to how we showcase the regions in the regions dashboard design we will list all of the regions.
-However, we will only show the cost related data here including:
+Similarly to how we showcase the regions in the regions dashboard design, we will list all of the regions.
+However, we will only show the cost-related data here including:

 - Price paid for the entire region
 - Price of the region defined per timeslice